kira-11/ML-projects/README.md

-# This is a ML project in python used to track body movements in a video
+# This is an ML project in python used to track body movements in a video using Mediapipe Library